eabdiel/python_portfolio/README.md

 # python_portfolio
 Some of my hobby Projects:

-App0 is my jupyter notebook projects
+App0 contains some of my jupyter notebook projects

 App1 contains a project that interacts with a JSON file to provide english word definitions